-Much of what I read about Green Design involves building the product with recycled or renewable materials and consumables, and making the product recyclable at the end of its life.
+Much of what I read about Green Design involves building the product with recycled or renewable materials and consumables and making the product recyclable at the end of its life.
 Hardware engineers can contribute to the green effort by influencing how the product is made and what it is made of.
 But what about software and firmware engineers?
 Their end product is a bunch of intangible bits flowing through hardware.
 Those bits don’t pollute the environment or end up in landfills.
 So how can they be green in their designs?

 I came across the answer while reading about industrial designer Gadi Amit’s unusual approach to Green Design: make products so desirable that people just won’t want to throw them away.
 (Sacks, Danielle.
 “What’s Wrong With Green Design.”
 Fast Company Oct.
 2010: 166-69.
 Or online at FastCompany.com.
 1 Oct.
 2010.)
-Amit gave an example that the 8-year-old Palm Zire is still used today because it works well and people have an emotional connection with it.
+Amit gave an example that the 8-year-old Palm Zire is still used today because it works well, and people have an emotional connection with it.
 He then observed that in contrast, PCs at first work fast, but after a while get bogged down with old programs, temporary files, and bloated registries.
-Users often get so frustrated with their slow machines that they simply buy new ones and throw away the old.
+Users often get so frustrated with their slow machines that they simply buy new ones and throw away the old ones.

 In other words, Amit is encouraging us to make the product function so well that users will not want to throw it away.
 What a novel and green concept!
 Let me cite two examples from Hewlett-Packard.